Walker (TV series): Filming

+Production for Season 1 began in October 2020 and ended in April 2021.
 During a meeting on October 15, 2020, the Austin City Council approved an agreement for $141,326 in incentives that would allow the reboot, Walker, to start filming in Austin.
 The Texas Film Commission is planning to offer an incentive of $9.3 million.

+Production for Season 2 began in September 2021 and ended in April 2022.
+To keep the series in Austin, the Austin City Council agreed to give this season nearly $214,000 in incentives.

+Production for Season 3 began in August 2022 and ended in March 2023.
+The Austin City Council agreed to give this season $245,471 in incentives.

 Release

 Marketing

 On December 14, 2020, The CW released the first official trailer for the series.

 Broadcast

 Walker premiered on January 21, 2021, as part of The CW's 2020–21 television season.
 In Canada, the series airs on the CTV Drama Channel, simulcast with The CW in the United States.
-The second season premiered on October 6, 2022.
+The second season premiered on October 28, 2021.
+The third season premiered on October 6, 2022.
+The fourth season premiered on April 3, 2024.

 Home media

 Prequel series

-In December 2021, it was reported that a prequel series titled, Walker: Independence, was in development at The CW with Padalecki as executive producer and Fricke as showrunner.
+In December 2021, it was reported that a prequel series titled Walker: Independence was in development at The CW with Padalecki as executive producer and Fricke as showrunner.
 A pilot order was confirmed in February 2022.
-Larry Teng would direct the pilot, Justin Johnson Cortez was cast as a series regular, and Barr was also cast as Hoyt Rawlins.
+Larry Teng would direct the pilot, Justin Johnson Cortez was cast as a series regular, and Matt Barr was also cast as Hoyt Rawlins.
 In March 2022, it was announced that Katherine McNamara had been cast in the lead role.
 She will be portraying Abby Walker, the ancestor of Padalecki's Cordell Walker.
 Also that month, Lawrence Kao, Greg Hovanessian, Philemon Chambers and Katie Findlay joined the cast as series regulars.
 In May 2022, The CW picked up the series for a fall premiere and paired it with its parent series in a Thursday time slot.
 In June 2022, Gabriela Quezada was cast as a series regular.
-The series premiered on October 6, 2022.
+The series premiered in October 2022, but was canceled in May 2023 after a single season.